MrinalGitHub/GyanVriksh25March/README.md

 Update for 16-Apr-19:
+1. Introduction to types of variables - Discrete and Continuous
+2. Introduction to distributions of Discrete and Continuous variables
-1. Discussion over normal distributions
+3. Introduction to the normal distributions
-2. Uploaded the deck of normal distributions 3.Importance of Normal distribution for Machine learning
+4. Uploaded the deck of normal distributions 5.Importance of Normal distribution for Machine learning

 Update for 15-Apr-19:
 1. conclusion of introduction to R-Tooling class